hashimati/Service-Requests-Offers-Microservices/README.md

     }
 }
 ```
 By default, Zuul will not allow the request with Bearer token to pass and invoke any services in the microservices.
-The final step in security configuration is to remove this sensivity to enable the requests with "Authorization" in the header to pass from the gateway to microservice realem.
-Add the following lines to application.yml
+The final step in security configuration is to remove this sensitivity to enable the requests with "Authorization" in the header to pass from the gateway to the microservices realm.
+Add the following lines to application.yml.
 ```yml
 zuul:
   sensitiveHeaders: Cookie,Set-Cookie